drukpa1455/truco/README.md

 - Support for two players
 - Interactive command-line interface
 - Truco: Players can call "Truco" to raise the stakes and potentially win more points
+- Retruco and Vale Cuatro: Players can further raise the stakes with "Retruco" and "Vale Cuatro" calls
 - Envido: Players can bet on the strength of their hand based on the sum of the values of two cards of the same suit
 - Flor: Players can bet on having three cards of the same suit
+- Contra Flor al Resto: Players can counter the Flor bet with a higher Flor
 - Passing turns: Players can choose to pass their turn
 - Mazo: If both players pass consecutively, a card is drawn from the deck to determine the winner of the round
+- Resign: Players can resign the game, declaring the opponent as the winner
+- Replay: Players have the option to play another game after the current one ends
 - Separate scoring system for Truco, Envido, and Flor

 ## Getting Started